-The values of $\mathbb{R}^2$ for the colleges indicate significant variations in the percentage of female enrolment in each school explained by the regression model.
-For instance, while nearly 0.0% of the trends in female enrolments in part-time NCE programmes in Federal College of Education (FCE), Osiele and Emmanuel Alayande College of Education (EACE), Oyo, were explained by their regression models, the value of $\mathbb{R}^2$ for Osun State College of Education (OSCE), Ilesa, indicates that as high as 84.3% of adult females' enrolment for the programme are explained by the regression model.
+The values of $R^2$ for the colleges indicate significant variations in the percentage of female enrolment in each school explained by the regression model.
+For instance, while nearly 0.0% of the trends in female enrolments in part-time NCE programmes in Federal College of Education (FCE), Osiele and Emmanuel Alayande College of Education (EACE), Oyo, were explained by their regression models, the value of $R^2$ for Osun State College of Education (OSCE), Ilesa, indicates that as high as 84.3% of adult females' enrolment for the programme are explained by the regression model.
 While the values of the 't' for FCE and EACE are not significant at 0.05 level of significance, indicating that their regression models might not provide adequate explanations for the observed trends, the value of the 't' for OSCE is significant at 0.05, indicating that the regression model might provide adequate explanations for the observed trends.
-The regression models obtained from the table are: for FCE, y =-2119.136 + 1.136x + c; for EACE, y = -3355.682 + 1.755x + c; and, OSCE, y = 49757.5 + 24.9x + c adult females enrollinghas the chance of increasing by 1.136 units in Federal College of Education, Osiele; 1.755 units in Emmanuel Alayande College of Education, Oyo; and a diten aion in part, ownership.
-24.9 units in Osun State College of Education, Ilesa.
-From the observed trends, it may be
+The regression models obtained from the table are: for FCE, y = -2119.136 + 1.136x + c; for EACE, y = -3355.682 + 1.755x + c; and, OSCE, y = 49757.5 + 24.9x + c adult females enrollinghas the chance of increasing by 1.136 units in Federal College of Education, Osiele; 1.755 units in Emmanuel Alayande College of Education, Oyo; and 24.9 units in Osun State College of Education, Ilesa.
+From the observed trends, it may be concluded that there are significant variations in females participation in part-time NCE programme in the colleges of education on the basis of college ownership.